drduh/YubiKey-Guide/README.md

 # Updating keys

-PGP does not provide [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy), meaning a compromised key may be used to decrypt all past messages.
-Although keys stored on YubiKey are more difficult to exploit, it is not impossible: the key and PIN could be physically compromised, or a vulnerability may be discovered in firmware or in the random number generator used to create keys, for example.
-Therefore, it is recommended practice to rotate Subkeys periodically.
+OpenPGP does not provide [forward secrecy](https://en.wikipedia.org/wiki/Forward_secrecy): if an encryption key is compromised, an attacker may be able to decrypt messages encrypted to that key in the past.
+Renewing or replacing Subkeys limits future use of a lost or obsolete key, but it may not protect previously encrypted data.
+Choose an expiration and renewal schedule to meet individual risk tolerance and maintenance capacity preferences.

 When a Subkey expires, it can either be renewed or replaced.
 Both actions require access to the Certify key.

-- Renewing Subkeys by updating expiration indicates continued custody of the Certify key and is generally more convenient.
+- Renewal preserves existing Subkeys and is generally simpler to operate.

-- Replacing Subkeys is less convenient, but potentially more secure: new Subkeys will **not** be able to decrypt previous messages, nor authenticate with SSH, etc. Recipients will need the updated public key.
-Any encrypted secrets must be decrypted and re-encrypted to new Subkeys.
-This process is functionally equivalent to losing the YubiKey and provisioning a new one.
+- Replacement creates new Subkeys and may be more secure: new Subkeys will **not** be able to decrypt previous data, authenticate with SSH, etc. The public key will need to be updated and any encrypted data must be decrypted and re-encrypted to new Subkeys.
+This process is functionally equivalent to provisioning a new YubiKey.

 Neither rotation method is superior and it is up to personal philosophy on identity management and individual threat modeling to decide which one to use, or whether to expire Subkeys at all.
 Ideally, Subkeys would be ephemeral: used only once for each unique encryption, signature and authentication event, however in practice that is not really practical nor worthwhile with YubiKey.
 Advanced users may dedicate an air-gapped machine for frequent credential rotation.